Southeast Asia: Geography

+Southeast Asia stretches from the margins of the Tibetan Plateau in Northern Myanmar southward across the Malay Peninsula to the islands of the Indonesian and Philippine archipelagos.

-Indonesia is the largest country in Southeast Asia and is also the largest archipelago in the world by size (according to the CIA World Factbook).
+Indonesia is the largest country in Southeast Asia and also the largest archipelago in the world by size.
 Geologically, the Indonesian Archipelago is one of the most volcanically active regions in the world.
 Geological uplifts in the region have also produced some impressive mountains, culminating in Puncak Jaya in Papua, Indonesia at 5030. m, on the island of New Guinea; it is the only place where ice glaciers can be found in Southeast Asia.
-The highest mountain in Southeast Asia is Hkakabo Razi at 5967. m and can be found in northern Burma sharing the same range of its parent peak, Mount Everest.
+The highest mountain in Southeast Asia is Hkakabo Razi at 5967. m in northern Myanmar, sharing the same range of its parent peak, Mount Everest.

-The South China Sea is the major body of water within Southeast Asia.
+The regional seas that make up the vast maritime landscape are: the South China Sea, Java Sea, Sulu Sea, Celebes Sea, and the Andaman Sea.
+The South China Sea is the largest regional sea within Southeast Asia.
 The Philippines, Vietnam, Malaysia, Brunei, Indonesia, and Singapore, have integral rivers that flow into the South China Sea.

+Tonlé Sap in Cambodia is the largest freshwater lake in Southeast Asia with a maximum surface area of 16000 km2.

+The Gulf of Thailand is the largest gulf in SEA with a surface area of 320,000 km2.
+It has a mean depth of 45 meters, and a maximum depth of 80 meters.

+The Mekong is 4,900 km long and the longest river in Southeast Asia.
+It flows from its source in the Tibetan Plateau through multiple countries in SEA including Myanmar, Laos, Thailand, Cambodia, and Vietnam.
+The river basin drains a total land area of 795,000 km2 and it has the world's 10th largest mean annual discharge of 475 km3.

 Mayon Volcano, despite being dangerously active, holds the record of the world's most perfect cone which is built from past and continuous eruption.